• Skip to primary navigation

 Method

-1. Prep: Wash and finely chop the celery, red pepper and onion, and wash the lettuce leaves; set aside.
+1. Wash and finely chop the celery, red pepper and onion, and wash the lettuce; set aside.
 Place the tuna in a large mixing bowl and use a fork to separate into flakes.

-3. Assemble: Toast the bread if desired and place one slice of lettuce, half the tuna salad and half the sauerkraut on each sandwich, slice in half and serve.
+3. Toast the bread if desired and place the lettuce, tuna salad and sauerkraut on one slice, close and slice in half, and serve.

 Nutrition